 The common thread is the listserv software that manages the subscriptions, handles bounces, and gets the email message out to small groups of 10 people up to very large groups of hundreds of thousands of people.

-There are many different brands of listserv software, including Majordomo, Smartlist, GNU Mailman, Sympa and Listserv itself.
+There are many different brands of software for this purpose, including Listserv itself, Majordomo, Smartlist, GNU Mailman, Sympa and .
 These software packages provide the ability to subscribe, unsubscribe, go on vacation, process bounces, and send messages to the lists.

 And there are many different words used to describe a listserve, including mail groups, email discussion groups, online discussion group, electronic mailing list, discussion board or message board.